sonofthort/lambda/README.md

 var mul = λ('a * b')
 var div = λ('a / b')
 ~~~
 We've eliminated the argument naming duplication.
 After all, few would have cared if x and y or left and right were used instead of a and b.
+There's some overhead in creating these, but they perform just as well after wards.

 But what about more complex patterns like the following?
 ~~~JavaScript